gutmensch/docker-dmarc-report/README.md

 New dmarc reports will be fetched every 15 minutes past the hour, every hour.
 Therefore it can take up to one hour for the first report to be fetched.

-## Versions for last build latest and version 1.0
+## Versions for last build latest and docker image tag 1.2
-dmarcts report viewer: 2021-07-04
+dmarcts report viewer: 2022-08-10

-dmarcts report parser: 2021-07-04
+dmarcts report parser: 2022-08-10

 CAUTION: The old gutmensch/dmarc-report:latest image (older alpine, php5, etc.) is available still as gutmensch/dmarc-report:0.5.
 The current latest (and 1.0) uses the latest alpine version, newer MySQL client libraries, newer OpenSSL, etc. and improves compatibilitiy with MySQL 8+.